juliarcha/putty-ssh-auth-docs/explanation.md

 ## Public and private key cryptography

 The key authentication process is a system known as **asymmetric cryptography**.
-It relies on a mathematically linked pair of keys, which is called a **cryptographic pair**, and follows a strict rule: what the public key encrypts, only the corresponding private key can decrypt.
+It relies on a mathematically linked pair of keys, known as a **cryptographic pair**, and follows a strict rule: what a public key encrypts, only the corresponding private key can decrypt.

-Let's understand what are public and private keys:

-* **Public key**
-  * Can be shared openly without compromising security.
-  * Used to encrypt data or verify a digital signature.

-* **Private key**
-  * Must be kept secret and secure.
-  * Used to decrypt data or create a digital signature.
+The **public key** can be shared openly without compromising security.
+It is used to encrypt data or verify a digital signature.
+On the other hand, the **private key** must be kept secret and secure, and is used to decrypt data or create a digital signature.

 > **INFO**
 >